How to Fire Someone Professionally: The Ultimate Guide With Scripts

 💡 Pumble Pro Tip

-If you do end up scheduling a meeting to discuss the mistakes that got someone fired, make sure that meeting is as effective as possible.
+If you do end up scheduling a meeting to discuss the mistakes that got someone fired, make sure that the meeting is as effective as possible.
 To learn how to make your meetings more effective, read the following blog post:

 Step #8: Be kind and respectful